fructo/messaging-framework/README.md

 A simple messaging framework that defines the architecture of a modular application.

 The project is platform-independent, so it can be used in Node.js (version >= 15), Deno, and web browser environments.

+## Overview

+### Advantages
+- Provides protocol encapsulation by dynamically injecting methods whose names include the direction and header of the message.
+- Provides types for the injected methods.

+### Disadvantages
+- Loss in performance compared to monolithic architectures.